Chain-dependent Conditions in Extremal Set Theory: Maximizing the number of l -chains

 Consider a family $\cF \subset 2^{[n]}$ such that there are no two sets $A,B\in\cF$ satisfying $A\subset B$ and $\vert B - A \vert < k$.
 Among such families we are looking for the one that has the most $\ell$-chains.

-Since the condition on $\cF$ is chain-dependent, we can apply Theorem \ref{cdt2} as before to show that there is an optimal set that is the union of some full levels.
+Since the condition on $\cF$ is chain-dependent, we can apply Theorem \ref{cdt2} as before to show that there is an optimal family that is the union of some full levels.
 The question is which levels give the most $\ell$-chains.

-In Katona's theorem $\{F\subset [n]~|~|F|\equiv \lfloor \frac{n}{2} \rfloor \pmod{k}\}$ is an extremal construction.
-Similarly to the previous theorem, we were also interested in whether this would be an optimal set for the $\ell$-chains as well.
+In Katona's Theorem $\{F\subset [n]~|~|F|\equiv \lfloor \frac{n}{2} \rfloor \pmod{k}\}$ is an extremal construction.
+Similar to the previous theorem, we were also interested in whether this would be an optimal family for the $\ell$-chains as well.
 However, we found many counterexamples to show that it is not optimal.

 One is when $n=6$, $k=3$ and $\ell=2$.
-If we choose the family which gives the optimal solution for the Katona's theorem (all sets of size 0, 3 and 6), we get $41$ pieces of $\ell$-chains.
+If we choose the family which gives the optimal solution for Katona's Theorem (all sets of size 0, 3 and 6), we get $41$ pieces of $\ell$-chains.
 However, by selecting all sets of size 1 and 4, we get $60$ pieces of $\ell$-chains.